jauyong9/-Group-15-Yellow-Openrice/README.md

 How to Update the Project:
 1. Execute `git clone https://github.com/jauyong9/-Group-15-Yellow-Openrice` in terminal

-2. Update the files in the project locally using your editors such as Atom (all frontend codes are in frontend/index.html and all backend codes are in backend/server.js)
+2. Update the files in the project locally using your editors such as Atom (Modify frontend/index.html if you want to add functions to frontend and modify backend/server.js if you want to add functions to backend)

 3. To upload, go to the root directory of the project in terminal